mementum/backtrader/docs/operating.rst

 The next method is later called to apply the logic for each and every bar of the data.

-.. note:: If datas of different timeframes (and thus different bar counts) are
+.. note:: If data feeds of different timeframes (and thus different bar counts)
-	  passed the ``next`` method will be called for the master data (the 1st one passed to cerebro, see below) which must be the the data with the smaller timeframe
+	  are passed the ``next`` method will be called for the master data (the 1st one passed to cerebro, see below) which must be the the data with the smaller timeframe

 .. note:: If the Data Replay functionality is used, the ``next`` method will be
 	  called several time for the same bar as the development of the bar is